-Windows 11 is out now, and Microsoft will be rolling out free upgrade offers to existing Windows 10 users through mid-2022 — assuming you have the right hardware for the job, that is.
+Windows 11 is out right now and available as a free upgrade from Windows 10 — assuming you have the right hardware for the job, that is.
 That’s right, Windows 11 does have some minimum system requirements (opens in new tab).

 So if your machine doesn’t have all the right hardware, you’re going to be stuck with plain-old Windows 10 for the foreseeable future.
 In case you are wondering whether your machine has what it takes, here’s how you can check.

 As PC gamers will know, there’s a big difference between the minimum system requirements needed to run software, and recommended specs you’ll need to run things smoothly.
 But here's what you absolutely need to run Windows 11.

 - CPU: 1 gigahertz (GHz) or faster with 2 or more cores on a compatible 64-bit processor or System on a Chip (SoC)

 - TPM: Trusted Platform Module (TPM) version 2.0